Guard‑Gated Living In Bay Point: What To Know

 Insurance basics for waterfront homes

 If the property is in a Special Flood Hazard Area and you carry a mortgage, flood insurance is typically required.
-Premiums depend on zone, elevation, and building features.
+Premiums depend on many factors, including zone, elevation, building age and features.
 Wind and windstorm coverage is a separate line that can be significant in Miami-Dade.
 Discuss sample quotes early and review options under the National Flood Insurance Program and private markets.

 Seawalls, docks, and upkeep